Sage-Bionetworks/DesignSystem/just-in-time-permission.md

     steps:
       - label: Step 1
         title: Send just-in-time permission request only when a relevant tasks comes up.
-        description: Place the permission request only at the moment when a participant wants to complete a relevant task. [iOS] -> consider that this could take place during the (‘prepareForSegue’)
+        description: Place the permission request only at the moment when a participant wants to complete a relevant task.
+For iOS, this could take place during the (’PrepareForSegue’).

       - label: Step 2
         title: Explain just-in-context how the permission is required for the task.